Piedmont Lithium delays timeline to supply Tesla

 The initial contract, signed last September, called for Piedmont to begin supplying Tesla sometime between July 2022 and July 2023 from a North Carolina lithium mine and processing facilities under development.

-Reuters reported last month that North Carolina officials have voiced concerns about Piedmont's project - which would be one of the largest U.S. lithium mines - and may now block or delay it.
-The company plans to apply for a state mining permit this month. read more
+Reuters reported last month here that North Carolina officials have voiced concerns about Piedmont's project - which would be one of the largest U.S. lithium mines - and may now block or delay it.
+The company plans to apply for a state mining permit this month.

 Tesla, meanwhile, is building a plant in Texas that will convert Piedmont’s spodumene concentrate into lithium hydroxide, a key building block for EV batteries.
 The automaker applied for Texas permits for its facility in April, according to state records, though it is unclear when that facility will be operational.